 Southern California is one of the largest economies in the world, but it is also one of the most energy-deficient power markets in the US.
 IEEC was intended to help offset state-forecasted energy shortfalls.

 The Inland Empire CCGT power plant received its licence from the California Energy Commission (CEC) in June 2005.
 GE acquired the site and related development rights in August of the same year.

 The facility was brought online in 2008.
 The original order specified GE PG-7251(FB) combustion turbine-generators with heat recovery steam generators, one steam turbine generator, associated pollution-control equipment, a switchyard and other ancillary facilities.

 The order was then modified to include the H-System turbines.
 The modification required changes to the site layout and added four acres to the fenced area of the project site.

-It also added two temporary areas near the project site for construction of worker parking and secondary laydown.
+It also added two temporary areas near the project site for the construction of worker parking and secondary laydown.

-The turbines generate enough electricity to supply nearly 600,000 households while reducing future carbon dioxide emissions by more than 146,000t (148 million kilogrammes) per year over a typical CCGT plant.
+The H-System is the world’s first CCGT to reach 60% thermal efficiency.
+The turbines at the plant generated enough electricity to supply nearly 600,000 households while reducing future carbon dioxide emissions by more than 146,000t a year compared to a typical CCGT plant.

 The first H-System turbines were installed in Baglan Bay.
 IEEC was the first US plant to use them.

 The turbines had been upgraded since Baglan Bay.
 For example, the combustion gas temperature drop of the Baglan Bay turbine was lower than expected.
 Optimising the design increased performance and power output.